ctsfo19/PlanetCatalogue/README.md

 # PlanetCatalogue
 Project for Programming of Computer Systems, part of Mechatronics course at Gdansk Tech.
-This is a project that utilizes Serializable to store and display information on the Solar System in a file.
+This is a project that utilizes Serializable to store in a file and display information on the Solar System.